fosslinux/live-bootstrap/parts.rst

    *only* the Mes interpreter, not the libc or anything else.
 2. We then use this to recompile the Mes interpreter as well as building the libc.
 This second interpreter is faster and less buggy.

+From this point until musl, we are capable of making non-standard and strange libraries.
+All libraries are in ``/usr/lib/mes``, and includes are in ``/usr/include/mes``, as they are incompatible with musl.

 tinycc 0.9.26
 =============